maaque/Russound-RIO-daemon/README.md

 bass: bass value to be send -10 to 10<br>
 treble: treble to be send -10 to 10<br>
 balance: Balance -10 to 10<br>
+channel: Radio Channel, defined in riod.ini, to be changed to

 The easiest way to run the script at startup:
 1. cp systemd/riod.service /lib/systemd/system/riod.service